Almond Butter Icon Cookies

 Store in sealed container to retain crispness.
 To distribute, wrap each cookie in plastic wrap or put in a bag, tie with a ribbon and a card telling about St. Nicholas.

-Molds available from Istok Enterprises, Inc.
+Molds available from WorkShopUA - Etsy.

 back to top